 We sat down at the work bench and Dad started reminiscing.

 “Of course, you know Stephan Johann.
 Everyone called him Steve.
 That’s your Grampa.
 He was born in 1912, got married in 1933, and raised three children.
 Me, your Aunt Pat and your Uncle Henry, or ‘Hank’, as everybody called him.
 It’s been years, but I still miss the little runt.”

 “About two months after you were born, in the fall of 1966.
 Hank was in the army and on peacekeeping duties overseas.
 Grampa was very proud of him, and your Grandma always worried.
 I guess that was to be expected.”

 Dad stopped talking and stared into space.
-Later, I remembered thinking that I shouldn’t have asked about Uncle Hank, but that old gun rack stirred up a lot of memories.
-This time it was my turn to change the subject.
+That old gun rack stirred up a lot of memories.

 “I was named after great-grandpa Matthäus, right?”